What Causes Dampness and Mould in Houses?

 - Sort out problems with roofs, downpipes, and gutters and make sure they are cleaned out.

 - Check that there are no cracks in render, pointing on brickwork isn't compromised, and there are no gaps or cracks in cladding on timber framed buildings.

 - In older buildings which lack a damp-proof course or where the DPC has become damaged, a chemical DPC can be installed.

 - Keep the levels of pavements and flower beds below the level of the DPC.

 - Ensure there is adequate ventilation while cooking or showering by opening windows or installing extractor fans or hoods over ranges.

 - Inner walls of buildings can be insulated.
 This raises their temperature closer to that of the room and makes condensation less of a problem.
 There are several ways of doing this.
-One way is to use plasterboard (hardwall) with an expanded polystyrene backing and foil layer which can be bonded to the wall.
-Another method is to nail laths to the wall, fill between them with expanded polystyrene sheets or rockwool insulation, and nail plasterboard sheets to the laths.
+One way is to use a composite sandwich product consisting of a layer of plasterboard (drywall), an expanded polyurethane foam backing and impermeable aluminium foil membrane which can be bonded to the wall.
+Another method is to nail timber laths to the wall, fill between them with expanded polyurethane sheets or rockwool insulation, and nail plasterboard sheets to the laths.